This is the multi-page printable view of this section. Click here to print.

 |

-| Routing Rules | Routing action and LB Server Group information
+| Routing rules | Routing action and LB server group information

 |

-| SSL Certificate | Default certificate, SSL security level, and expiration date information
+| SSL certificate | Default certificate and SSL security level, expiration date and time information

 |